-This report has been prepared to document crime statistics affecting CCDC campuses and to disseminate important information to our community.
-It has been prepared in compliance and includes crime statistics reported to local law enforcement agencies and campus designees.
+This report has been prepared to document crime statistics affecting the CCDC campus and to disseminate important information to our community.
+It has been created in compliance and includes crime statistics reported to local law enforcement agencies and campus designated authorities.

-Our aim in publishing this report is to keep the CCDC community informed about the safety of its campuses and about the institution's current policies and procedures concerning campus security.
-This report is also intended to inform prospective students, faculty, staff and visitors about the safety of our campuses.
+Our aim in publishing this report is to keep the CCDC community informed of its campus safety and about the institution's current policies and procedures concerning campus security.
+This report is also intended to inform prospective students, faculty, staff and visitors about the safety of our campus.